miragejs/ember-cli-mirage/docs/v0.1.x/acceptance-testing.md

 ---

 You should now know enough to mock out your JSON API and test your app using Mirage!
-Check out the next section for a detailed reference on all of Mirage's features.